 Rochester Correctional Facility has an Industrial Training Leave program for asbestos training.
 Inmates are provided the opportunity to earn an Asbestos Handler certification.
-They are assigned to work at asbestos projects in the community under the auspices of DOCCS Division of Industries, Corcraft Abatement program staff.
+They are assigned to work on asbestos projects in the community under the auspices of DOCCS Division of Industries, Corcraft Abatement program staff.

-In the Community Services Leave program, inmates may work with civilians on municipal projects or for not-for-profit organizations.
-They may also assist in community beautification projects, arts festivals or Special Olympics events.
+Inmate's participating in the Community Services Leave program may work with civilians on municipal projects or for not-for-profit organizations.
+They may also assist in community beautification projects, arts festivals, and Special Olympics.